PeterCamilleri/mini_readline/README.md

 ### Options
 In mini_readline, options exist at three levels:
 * The MiniReadline module hash BASE_OPTIONS.
 These options are shared by all instances of the Readline class.
+These options can be modified by changing entries in the MiniReadline::BASE_OPTIONS hash.
-* The instance options associated with each instance of the Readline class
+* The instance options associated with each instance of the Readline class.
+These options may be specified when a Readline instance is created (with new) or by getting the instance options with the instance_options property and adding/changing entries to/in it.
 * The options hash argument of the Readline class's readline instance method.

 <br>The options in effect during a read line operation are expressed as: